ibm-cloud-docs/power-iaas/getting-started-PER.md

 Existing non-PER workspaces continue to use existing routers.
 To use the PER solution's high-performance routers, you can create a new PER-enabled workspace to deploy in while continuing to use the non-PER-enabled workspace.
 You can also migrate existing workloads into the new PER-enabled workspace by backing up the data from the existing workspace and restoring the data into the PER-enabled new workspace.

-Perform the following steps to connect an existing workspace to an existing Transit Gateway by using the IBM Cloud CLI:
+Complete the following steps to connect an existing workspace to an existing Transit Gateway by using the IBM Cloud CLI:

 1. Use the `ibmcloud pi workspaces` command to list the {{site.data.keyword.powerSys_notm}} workspaces in your account.
    Make note of the CRN for the workspace that you want to connect to the Transit Gateway.